prio-data/views_pipeline/documentation/ADRs/022_model_catalogs.md

 - **Author**: TBD

 ### GitHub actions
 The catalogs are updated via GitHub actions.
 Action for the new pipeline: [update_views_pipeline_cm_catalog.yml](https://github.com/prio-data/viewsforecasting/blob/github_workflows/.github/workflows/update_views_pipeline_cm_catalog.yml), action for the old pipeline: [check_if_new_model_added.yml](https://github.com/prio-data/views_pipeline/blob/production/.github/workflows/check_if_new_model_added.yml).
 They trigger when the config files are modified on the `production` and `development` branch.
 These GitHub actions can also be triggered manually for testing reason.

-*Detail the decision that was made, including any alternatives that were considered and the reasons for choosing the implemented solution.
-Provide enough technical specifics to justify the approach.*
+The GitHub actions can only push to non-protected branches.

 ### Overview
 *Creating catalogs for 'country level' and 'priogrid level' that update automatically when a model is modified.
 Separate implementation for the old and the new pipeline.*

-*Overview of the decision in a clear and concise manner.*

 ## Consequences
 *Clear overview about our existing models in the `views_pipeline/documentation/catalogs/` directory.*

-*Discuss the positive and negative effects of the decision.
-Include both immediate outcomes and long-term implications for the project's architecture.
-Highlight how the decision aligns with the challenges outlined in the context.*

 **Positive Effects:**
 - Our models become trackable and presentable.